-BRIDGE CLOSURE (MM 24) The bridge over the inlet gate at the southern end of the River House at Odette’s (MM 24) is CLOSED to all pedestrian traffic starting JULY 28, 2023 until further notice due to storm damage.
+UPDATE 3/5/2024 TOWPATH AND BRIDGE CLOSURE (MM 24) The towpath and bridge over the inlet gate at the southern end of the River House at Odette’s (MM 24) is CLOSED to all pedestrian traffic starting March 5, 2024 until further notice due to storm damage.
 The purpose of this closure is for PUBLIC SAFETY.
-Trail users should use the alternate gravel route north of the hotel and NOT attempt to get by the closure.
-Please note this is a trail access closure- not a trail closure and does not prevent continuous travel on the D&L Trail.
+Trail users should obey posted signage and NOT attempt to get by the closure.

 In order to continue towards Bristol (south) on the D&L Trail from downtown New Hope, continue past the historic locktender’s house, dismount bicycles, and go straight to descend the stairs toward Main Street (Route 32).
 At the bottom of the stairs cross Main Street (Route 32) and head south along the sidewalk away from the downtown for about 300 feet.
 Enter the alley to the left and continue south.
 Continue south parallel to the canal along the towpath turn left across the canal bridge and continue south along the D&L Trail.
 In the Wilkes-Barre (northbound) direction from the end of the canal you turn left across the bridge and then turn right and head north through the alley to Main St. (Route 32).
 Safely cross the street and continue north on the sidewalk until you veer left and go up the stairs to the lock tenders house and back on the towpath.